jalexmatey/ubuntu-server-infra/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a where I host my macOS environment setup IaC.
+This is a where I host my Ubuntu server environment setup IaC.

-Why setup MacOS with IaC?:
+Why setup Ubuntu server with IaC?:
-* To quickly and safely get a new Mac device exactly how I want it set up, with minimal clicking of the mouse.
+* To quickly and safely get a new Ubuntu server device exactly how I want it set up, with minimal clicking of the mouse.
 * I don't need to remember every thing I have done.

 <p align="right">(<a href="#top">back to top</a>)</p>